AlexGuidace/full-stack-open/part-1/anecdotes/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Anecdotes App

+This app is built with React + Vite.
+It allows a user to get a random quote about software development on their screen, and vote on quotes they like best.
+The highest-voted quote then gets displayed with the number of votes it received.
+[Quotes taken from here. ](https://www.comp.nus.edu.sg/~damithch/pages/SE-quotes.htm)